Entering Multiple Donations for One Date

 When you are done, click the Save button to save all of the donations that you entered back to the database.
 It will tell you how many entries you made and their total, and ask you to confirm that you want to save them.

-If you decide you did not want to be in this window, and do not want to save any entries that you may have made, click the Cancel button and no changes will be made to the database.
+If you decide you do not want to save any of the entries that you may have made, click the Cancel button and no changes will be made to the database, after confirming with you that it is OK to do so (assuming there were in fact changes).

-If you want to further double-check the total donations you made on one day (with the same entry Date), you can use one or more of the reports under the Reports à One Date Donation sub-menu.
+If you want to further double-check the total donations you made on one day (with the same entry Date), you can use one or more of the options of the Reports ⇒ One Date Donation report.

-If you use member or envelope numbers, you can also use Reports à One Date Donation à Details with Member/Envelope # (or Details with Member/Envelope # and Summary) for checking your entries.
+If you use member or envelope numbers, you can also use the option in Reports ⇒ One Date Donation that shows that column, for checking your entries.
 These reports have two “Member / Envelope # Checksum” values at the bottom.
 The first value is just the sum of all distinct envelope numbers that appear in the report.
-The second is the sum of all envelope numbers that appear in the report, adding in a number multiple times if there are multiple donations listed with the same number (e.g. splits).
+The second is the sum of all envelope numbers that appear in the report, adding in a number multiple times if there are multiple donations listed with the same number (for example splits).
 Either one can be used as a double-check that you entered the donations for the correct donors, if you add the envelope numbers up with a calculator before doing your entries.
 If your calculator total differs from the Member / Envelope # Checksum displayed, either you added them up incorrectly on the calculator, or you entered one or more donations for the wrong donor.

 If you find any errors, you can either fix them individually on the main window, or go back in to One Date Batch Entry again to fix them, being sure to check the "Include existing donations for the specified date" checkbox.